-PROBLEM POSSIBLE CAUSE SOLUTIONS STOVE Operating Technique Fully open the primary air control one minute before opening SMOKES Operating reeningue doors, and ensure the bypass is open before opening door.
+PROBLEM POSSIBLE CAUSE SOLUTIONS STOVE Operating Technique Fully open the primary air control one minute before opening SMOKES doors, and ensure the bypass is open before opening door.
 Cold Chimney or reverse Preheat the chimney when first starting a fire.
 Briefly open a draft window in the room containing the stove.
 Blocked Chimney Examine the chimney and stovepipe for blockage or creosote accumulations.
 Oversized Chimney Reline the chimney to the appropriate diameter Undersized Chimney Install a draft inducer or replace the chimney.
 Chimney Too Short Lengthen the chimney.
-Air Infiltration Into The Seal chimney connections and openings.
-Check clean-out Chimney doors.
-Bypass not closed Ensure that the bypass door is closed when the catalyst is in the active range.
-Catalyst not functioning Inspect catalyst for damage, ash build-up, or plugging.
-Brush catalyst with a soft-bristled brush, or vacuum lightly.
+Air Infiltration Into The Chimney Seal chimney connections and openings.
+Check clean-out doors.
+Bypass not closed Ensure that the bypass door is closed when the catalysts are in the active range.
+Catalysts not functioning Inspect catalysts for damage, ash build-up, or plugging.
+Brush catalysts with a soft-bristled brush, or vacuum lightly.
 Replace if required.
 Follow instructions to ensure catalyst light-off.
 Not burning proper fuel Ensure cordwood is seasoned and dry.
 More Than One Appliance Connected to the Flue Disconnect all other appliances and seal openings.
 BACK-PUFFING Operating Technique Fully open the primary air control one minute before opening the OR GAS door and keep it fully open for a few minutes after reloading.
 EXPLOSIONS Ensure the bypass door is open before opening the door Extra Low Burn Rate Burn the stove at a higher burn rate.
 Chimney Down-draft Install a chimney cap.
 Excessive Ash Build-up Empty the ash pan more frequently.
 Increase efficiency of burns, and avoid using poor quality or green wood.
 UNCONTROLL- Unsealed or Open Door Close the door tightly or replace the gaskets.
-ED OR SHORT Air leakage around glass gasket - replace gasket BURN Excessive Draft Check the installation.
+ED OR SHORT • Air leakage around glass gasket - replace gasket BURN Excessive Draft Check the installation.
 Operate at LOW BURN.
 Install stovepipe damper.
 Draft in excess of 0.1 wc should be corrected with a stovepipe damper(s) Extra Long Chimney Shorten the chimney.
 Install stovepipe damper(s).
 Oversized Chimney Reline the chimney to the proper diameter.
 High Winds or Hilltop Install a chimney cap.
 Location: INSUFFICIENT Poor Quality, low Btu Use only air-dried wood, preferably dried at least one year.
 Use HEAT content, or Green Wood a wood with a high Btu content if available.
 Low Burn Rate Operate the stove at a higher burn rate.
 Cold Exterior Chimney Reline or insulate the chimney.
 Leaky Stovepipe or Check the installation.
 Replace with a pre-fabricated insulated Chimney chimney system or a properly sized masonry chimney.
 Too Much Heat Loss Add insulation, use energy efficient windows, or caulk windows, From House and seal openings in home.
 Excessive Ash Build-up Empty the ash pan more frequently.
-Increase efficiency of burns, and avoid using poor quality or green wood.
-BLISTERING Operating Technique Do not over-fire the stove.
+Increase efficiency of BLISTERING Operating Technique burns, and avoid using poor quality or green wood.
+OF FINISH Operating Technique Do not over-fire the stove.
 Monitor stove temperatures.
-Use OF FINISH , seasoned wood only.
-Excessive Draft Check the DRAFT.
+Use Excessive Draft seasoned wood only.
+Chack the DRAFT A damper may be required.
+Operate the EXCESSIVE DIVID Check the DRAFT.
 A damper may be required.
-Operate the stove at a LOW BURN range.
+Operate the 1 stove at a LOW BURN range.

-ADDITIONAL CATALYST TROUBLESHOOTING GUIDE
+CATALYST TROUBLESHOOTING GUIDE